vualeks/Caishen/README.md

     // starts with anything from 1000 to 1111, the card is identified as being of type "MyCardType": public let identifyingDigits = Set(1000...1111)

-    // Not specifying this will assert a three digits long cvc: public let CVCLength = 4
+    // The number of digits expected in the Card Validation Code. public let CVCLength = 4

     // MARK: - Optional

-    // Not specifying this will load a default cvc image: public let cvcImage: UIImage? = UIImage(named: "MyCardTypeCVCImage")

-    // Not specifying this will result in a 16 digit number, separated into 4 groups of 4 digits.
     // The grouping of your card number type.
 The following results in a card number format
     // like "100 - 0000 - 00000 - 000000":
-    public let numberGrouping = [3, 4, 5, 6]
+    // Not specifying this will result in a 16 digit number, separated into 4 groups of 4 digits. public let numberGrouping = [3, 4, 5, 6]

     /**